popsolutions/openventilator/02_FlowDriver/WoodenBellows/Instructions.md

 On the slider beam also 2 holes for the screw eyes need to be made.
 Drill these with the core diameter of the screw eye (e.g. 2 mm).
 Make the holes 10 mm above each other in the middle of the beam (see picture).

 On both beams, drill two holes at 40 mm from the center, so 80 mm apart.
 These are to mount the disks.
-The diameter needed is the carriage bolt diameter (or the inner diameter of the weft but, if you use those).
+The diameter needed is the carriage bolt diameter.

 On all 40 mm blocks, do something similar again.
 The inner (e.g. 10mm) tube/rod should fit here.
 Also drill two 2.5 mm holes in each block.